nancyhild/nmb-ow-doc/packages.md

 }
 ```

-Now invoke the action by passing different parameter values for `name` and `place` from the commnand line.
+Now invoke the action by passing different parameter values for `name` and `place` from the command line.

 ```bash
 nim action invoke demo/greeting --param name Mark --param place Ork